-With the elaborated, synthesized, or implemented design open, you can use the Tools > Edit Device Properties command to open the Edit Device Properties dialog box (Figure 3-15) in which you can view and set device configuration and bitstream-related properties.
+With the elaborated, synthesized, or implemented design open, you can use the Tools → Edit Device Properties command to open the Edit Device Properties dialog box (shown in the following figure) in which you can view and set device configuration and bitstream-related properties.
 This command is available only when a design is open.
-For information on each property, see the link in the Vivado Design Suite User Guide: Programming and Debugging (UG908) [Ref 22].
-For information on setting device configuration modes, see this link in the Vivado Design Suite User Guide: I/O and Clock Planning (UG899) [Ref 15].
+For information on each property, see the link in the Vivado Design Suite User Guide: Programming and Debugging (UG908).
+For information on setting device configuration modes, see this link in the Vivado Design Suite User Guide: I/O and Clock Planning (UG899).

-Note: The Edit > Device Properties is only available when a design is open.
+Note: The Edit \rightarrow Device Properties is only available when a design is open.

-Figure 3-15: Viewing Device Properties
+Figure 19: Viewing Device Properties